Seeing-by-Doing

 One of the most useful tools for visualising flow was invented over 100 years ago by Henry Laurence Gantt (1861-1919).

 Henry Gantt was a mechanical engineer from Johns Hopkins University and an early associate of Frederick Taylor.
-Gantt parted ways with Taylor because he disagreed with the philosophy of Taylorism which was that workers should be instructed what to do by managers (=parent-child).
-Gantt saw that workers and managers could work together for mutual benefit of themselves and their companies (=adult-adult).
-At one point Gantt was invited to streamline the production of munitions for the war effort and his methods were so successful that the Ordinance Department was the most productive department of the armed forces.
+Gantt parted ways with Taylor because he disagreed with the philosophy of Taylorism which was that workers should be instructed what to do by managers (i.e. parent-child transactions according to Eric Berne, inventor of Transactional Analysis).
+Gantt saw that workers and managers could work together for mutual benefit of themselves and their companies (i.e. adult-adult transactions).
+At one point Gantt was invited to streamline the production of US munitions for the First World War and his methods were so effective that the Ordinance Department was the most productive department of the armed forces.
 Gantt favoured democracy over autocracy and is quoted to have said “Our most serious trouble is incompetence in high places.
 The manager who has not earned his position and who is immune from responsibility will fail time and again, at the cost of the business and the workman“.

 Henry Gantt invented a number of different charts – not just the one used in project management which was actually invented 20 years earlier by Karol Adamieki and re-invented by Gantt.
 It become popularised when it was used in the Hoover Dam project management; but that was after Gantt’s death in 1919.